ggeis/innovation/functional-programming/README.md

 - **Continuations**

  This type of effects impact more on the `goto`-featured programming languages.
-As Javascript is not one of those, continuation effects often refer to callback origin non-terminating effects.
+As Javascript is not one of those, continuation effects often refer loosely to callback origin non-terminating effects.

 - **I/O**